phantomcyber/splunk-soar-sdk/docs/api_reference.rst

 Generic Action Output
 ^^^^^^^^^^^^^^^^^^^^^
-For generic action functions we have provided a convinience class called GenericActionOutput.
-This class extends the ActionOutput class and adds a status_code and response_body field.
+For generic action functions we have provided a convenience class called `GenericActionOutput`.
+This class extends the `ActionOutput` class and adds a status_code and response_body field.
 You can use this class to return the response from the generic action.

 .. autoclass:: soar_sdk.action_results.GenericActionOutput